techjacker/node-version-assets/README.md

 - Check all asset paths are correct: they must be relative to the dir where you are executing the command.
 - The new assets must exist in an unversioned form on the filesystem to be renamed and be listed in the {options.assets} array
 - If you specify a version number it can only contain letters or numbers (ie no special characters)

+## To Do
+- Add option to disable auto deleting of the original unversioned asset + old versions of it